View Document Text

 U.S. investing described below.

-similar to stocks.
-Investing in ETFs carries the risk of capital loss (sometimes up to a one
+stocks.
+Investing in ETFs carries the risk of capital loss (sometimes up to a one hundred percent

-the possibility of inadequate regulatory compliance with respect to the fund.
-Precious metal
+inadequate regulatory compliance with respect to the fund.
+Specifically, precious metal ETFs

-ETFs (e.g., gold, silver, or palladium bullion backed “electronic shares” and not physical metal)
+(e.g., gold, silver, or palladium bullion-backed “electronic shares” [not physical metal]) may be

-specifically may be negatively impacted by several unique factors, among them (1) large sales by
+negatively impacted by several unique factors, among them (1) large sales by the official sector

-the official sector that owns a significant portion of aggregate world holdings in gold and other
+that owns a significant portion of aggregate world holdings in gold and other precious metals,

-precious metals, (2) a significant increase in hedging activities by producers of gold or other
+(2) a significant increase in hedging activities by producers of gold or other precious metals, and

-precious metals, and (3) a significant change in the attitude of speculators and investors.
+(3) a significant change in the attitude of speculators and investors.
+Environmental ETFs may

 ETFs have additional risks.
 Because they are easy to trade, trading risk could result.
 ODIJ tries

-not to trade ETFs frequently and hence minimizes trading risk.
-Liquidity and shutdown risk
+not to trade ETFs frequently to minimize trading risk.
+Liquidity and shutdown risk could occur

-risk.
-Authorized participants create liquidity so that ETF funds may function; if they fail in their
+Authorized participants create liquidity so that ETF funds may function; if they fail in their duty

-duty to create liquidity, the ETF may be adversely affected.
-If the market price and the net asset
+to create liquidity, the ETF may be adversely affected.
+If the market price and the net asset value

-value of the ETF diverge, there may be risk of loss when these values converge.
-ETF providers
+of the ETF diverge, there may be risk of loss when these values converge.
+ETF providers may

 the components of a financial market index, such the Standard & Poor’s 500 Index, by tracking